The Wealth Elevator

 This guide will cover everything you need to consider about purchasing a home, renting, and purchasing a property to rent.
 This includes:

-Hint: If you can’t save money to save your life then buying a home acts as a forced savings account, which will benefit you in the future.
+If you can’t save money to save your life then buying a home acts as a forced savings account, which will benefit you in the future.

 Renting

-The wealthy do not believe this misnomer and see housing as just another line item in their personal finances.
+The wealthy do not believe that renting is like flushing money down the toilet but see housing as just another line item in their personal finances.

 Flexibility and Mobility